spikekips/a2b/README.md

 ## ⚙️ Usage & Pinout

+The `a2b` board is designed to be plugged directly into a breadboard.
+The output header provides audio input and output along with 9V in.

+T R S is your audio signal if you plug in a 1/4" jack into the plugs you can output the signal to your bread board or jump them to make a passthrough.

+Your voltage outputs are determined by the polarity of your power supply.
+Wether or not you have a positive or negative center pin on your powersupply is determined by the LEDs.
+Determine the polarity from which light is on.
+The polarity symbol on the lit up side will be your reference for your Vout.

 <!-- TODO: Add a clear diagram or table explaining the pinout of the breadboard headers and how to connect audio/power inputs. -->
 <!-- Example:
 ### Connecting to a Breadboard